National Institute of Standards and Technology (NIST), United States Department of Commerce (DoC).

 Application/Review Information: The evaluation criteria, selection factors, and review and selection process provided in this section will be used for this competition in lieu of those provided in the MEP regulations found at 15 CFR part 290, specifically 15 CFR 290.6 and 290.7.

 Evaluation Criteria: The evaluation criteria that will be used in evaluating applications and assigned weights, with a maximum score of 100, are listed below.

 a.
 Executive Summary and Project Narrative.
 (40 points).
-NIST/MEP will evaluate the extent to which the applicant's Executive Summary and Project Narrative demonstrate how the applicant will efficiently and effectively establish an MEP Center and provide manufacturing extension services to primarily small and medium-sized manufacturers in the applicable State-wide geographical service area identified in Section II.2. of the corresponding FFO.
+NIST/MEP will evaluate the extent to which the applicant's Executive Summary and Project Narrative demonstrate how the applicant will efficiently and effectively establish an MEP Center and provide manufacturing extension services to primarily small and medium-sized manufacturers in the applicable State-wide geographical service area identified in Section II.2. of the Start Printed Page 44749corresponding FFO.
 Reviewers will consider the following topics when evaluating the Executive Summary and Project Narrative:

 i.
 Market Understanding (10 points).
 Reviewers will assess the strategy proposed for the Center to define the target market, understand the needs of manufacturers, with an emphasis on the small and medium-sized manufacturers, and to deliver appropriate services to meet identified needs.
 The following sub-topics will be evaluated and given equal weight:

 (1) Market Segmentation.
 Reviewers will assess the extent to which the applicant understands the market of potential customers and the varying needs of different market segments.
 In addition to the core MEP segment of established small and medium-sized manufacturers with 25-250 employees, reviewers will assess the applicant's understanding as described in the proposal of non-traditional MEP customers such as rural, emerging, very small, or underserved manufacturers.
 Reviewers will evaluate the extent to which applicants: